MISP/misp-bump/README.md

 Actions: **Delete Sync information** (Menubar) and **Upload** (Floating Action Button in settings tab)

-**Credentials:** With this credentials you will be able to log in on the other MISP instance (SyncUser)
+**Credentials:** With these credentials you will be able to log in on the other MISP instance (SyncUser)

 ![Profile](./screenshots/mispbump-sync-info-credentials.png)